Los Angeles to Newport Beach

 I realized I could believe in almost anything as our boat cut through that cloud of fog.
 Half frozen, we took advantage of the open bar to help forget how cold we actually were.
 Until next time, Moby.

-One of the best breakfasts I’ve ever had was at the Beachcomber, an actual shack sitting right on the beach.
-The beignets were so light, it was like sinking your teeth into a cumulus cloud accompanied by a side of homemade whipped cream.
+One of the best breakfasts I’ve ever had was at the Beachcomber Cafe at Crystal Cove, an actual shack sitting right on the beach.
+The beignets were so light, it was like sinking your teeth into a cumulus cloud paired with a side of homemade whipped cream.
 Move over Cafe Du Monde, it’s time for a new recipe.
 We probably set a record for beignets consumed.

 Next came the Pimm’s Cups.
-We ordered 2, although 1 is more than plenty since they’re served in quart-sized mason jars.
-Everything was so good, I could eat there every day, most likely gain weight, and probably not even care.
+We ordered two, although one is more than plenty since they’re served in quart-sized mason jars.
+Everything was so good, that I could eat there every day, most likely gain weight, and probably not even care.

 Our day consisted of driving first south along the Pacific Coast Hwy, turning around at Oceanside, stopping off at the Ritz Carlton in Laguna Beach California for a light bite and some drinks, then driving north up to Balboa Island.